 - A History of Scotland: From the Roman Occupation volume 3 of 4; (Blackwood 1904.
 See also 1900, 1902, and 1907.

-Memoirs, Prefaces, etc.
+Memoirs, Prefaces, Notes, Short Fiction, etc.

 - The Lady of the Lake by Sir Walter Scott, Bart.
 With Topography of the Poem by the late Sir George Biddell Airy, K.C.B.
 And Notes by Andrew Lang with fifty full-page illustrations and a map.(London: Adam and Charles Black, 1904).
 See in WorldCat.